L. Ella Gant, Chair

 and either the two-semester Senior Project (501-502), or 501 plus one additional 300-level course.
 Students must complete a minimum of one 300-level course in the same area as their senior project before the end of the junior year.

 Honors in art will be awarded on the basis of a cumulative average of 92 or above in coursework toward the concentration and distinguished performance in the Senior Project.
-A complete description of the Senior Project is available in List 111.
+A complete description of the Senior Project is available in KTSA 103.

 Students interested in studying abroad should consult with the chair of the department as soon as possible.
-Concentrators will need to consider the most appropriate means of integrating study abroad with the Advanced and Junior Seminar requirement and preparation for their Senior Project.
+Concentrators will need to consider the most appropriate means of integrating study abroad with the Advanced level course and other requirements and preparation for their Senior Project.

-A minor in art consists of 104 or 160, one art history course and three additional studio art courses (which are not repeatable).
+A minor in art consists of 104 or 160, one art history course and three additional studio art courses (which are not repeatable and are not all in the same media area).
 Interested students should meet with the chair.

 104F,S Introduction to Drawing.